 Alplas is certified to UKAS accredited ISO 14001 - the international environmental standard which gives a systematic way to discover, control and reduce the impact on the environment.

-Alplas manufactures many products at its UK factory and some of these products have equivalents sourced from around the world, particularly the Far East.
-UK/EU production for UK/EU product use reduces the carbon footprint when compared with Far East production and 5000+ miles shipping.
+Most of our products are made right here in Essex and some of these have equivalents that other companies source around the world, particularly the Far East.
+UK/EU production for UK/EU product use dramatically reduces the supply journey (by 5000+ miles), reducing carbon footprint emissions.

-Most general purpose plastics include materials such as polypropylene, PVC and styrene.
-Display products made from conventional plastics are like any other plastic household product, safe, clean, lightweight, strong and fully recyclable (subject to practicable waste stream availability).
-They will not biodegrade in the environment and therefore, with misuse, have the potential to reside in the environment with long term implications.
-These polymers are in worldwide commercial use but substitutes are being introduced, especially for single use packaging.
+Most POS accessory products are made from general purpose plastics such as nylon, polypropylene and styrene, like other plastic, multi-use household products – safe, clean, strong and generally fully recyclable (subject to waste stream availability).
+They will not bio-degrade in the environment and therefore, with misuse have the potential to reside in the environment with long term implications.
+However, conventional polymers are best for recycling and Alplas assists waste stream management be ensuring that our products are marked with their polymer type.

-These are products which are made from natural substances like starch or cellulose and will compost down into bio matter that will not harm the environment.
-ISO 17088:2012 sets the standard for these types of polymers including production from bio based materials such as corn.
-These polymers are fully compostable into carbon dioxide, water and biomass, leaving no toxic residue and this is known as 'renewable carbon'.
-The Polylactic Acid (PLA) products used by Alplas meet the European Standard EN13432 for compostability related to packaging, subject to maximum layer thickness criteria.
-The technology and commerciality of these polymers and the applicable standards continue to develop.
+These plastics are made from natural substances like starch or cellulose and will compost down into bio matter that will not harm the environment.
+ISO 17088:2012 sets the standard for types of polymers, including production from bio based materials such as corn.
+In the right industrial composting facilities these polymers are fully compostable into carbon dioxide, water and biomass.
+This leaves no toxic residue and is known as renewable carbon.
+The polylactic acid polymer (corn based) used by Alplas meets the available European standard EN13432 for compostability related to packaging, subject to maximum layer thickness criteria.
+The technology, commerciality and applicable standards of these polymers continues to develop and Alplas follows these developments.